 Our offices are located at two leased facilities.
 The first is a 19,916 square foot facility in Novato, California used primarily for corporate, clinical, regulatory, manufacturing, and quality functions.
 On February 20, 2014, we executed an amendment to this lease adding approximately 25,000 square feet of additional space.
-The rental term for the additional space shall commence on May 1, 2014 and expire on April 30, 2019.
-The rental term for the current space shall also now expire on April 30, 2019, unless extended as permitted by the amendment.
-We also lease a 910 square foot facility in Novato, California used for research laboratory space, which expires in September 2014.
+The rental term for the additional space commenced on May 1, 2014 and will expire on April 30, 2019.
+The rental term for the original space shall also now expire on April 30, 2019, unless extended as permitted by the amendment.
+On March 9, 2015, we executed an additional addendum to this lease adding approximately 20,000 square feet of additional space.
+The rental term for this additional space shall commence on May 1, 2015 and expire on April 30, 2019, unless extended as permitted by the amendment.